haydn-jones/Qontrol/README.md

 # Qontrol

 In an effort to become more familiar with reinforcement learning, I decided to dive into Q-Learning.
-I have implemented a simple Q-Learning framework that I am using to solve the control problems in the OpenAI Gym package (CartPole, Acrobat, MountainCar, and Pendulum).
+I have implemented a simple Q-Learning framework that I am using to solve the control problems in the OpenAI Gym package (CartPole, Acrobot, MountainCar, and Pendulum).
 After I have found a good set of parameters for each environment I will move on to implementing Deep Q-Learning.

 I decided to start with Q-Learning because it is a pretty straightforward RL algorithm, and because of the recent breakthroughs in gameplay with Deep Q networks.